CSE237SP2021/project-flashcard-finley-steve-albert-tom/README.md

 ### Iteration 1:
 #### What user stories were completed this iteration?

 We designed a basic command-line UI for the menu, including many placeholder sections like viewing sets and adding sets models.
-Users can choose to create a new study set and change the name of the study set (within classes but not through the command-line UI).
+Users can choose to create a new study set and change the name of the study set (within utility classes but not through the command-line UI).
 In addition, users can add words, definitions to the study set and view all the terms in it.
-Users can also modify terms and delete terms in a specific study set.
+Users can also modify and delete terms in a specific study set.
 To better manage the study set, we created a set manager responsible for managing study sets.

 #### What user stories do you intend to complete next iteration?
 We plan to add more modes to the app.
-For example, we would like to create a flashcard mode where the user can study each term individually.
+For example, we would like to create a study mode where the user can study each term individually.
 We also need to refactor the app so that it could store the data (study set etc.) created by the user locally and allow them to access these data the next time they run the program.

 #### Is there anything that you implemented but doesn't currently work?
-We need to allow the main program to run continuously (currently the programs stops after the users add/open a set).
+We need to allow the main program to run continuously (currently the program stops after the users add/open a set).
 One possible solution to this is to put everything in a while loop and add a quit button to stop the program when needed.

 #### What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)?
 To compile and run the program, simply run the following command: